jackwillis/lyco/README.md

       REDIS_URL=<your redis url> \
       rackup

+2. To make use of the auto-reply/forwarding feature, set your Twilio "Inbound Request Config" setting to `https://<your application url>/echo`.

 ## Testing

-Testing is done with fakes, no environment variables needed.
+Testing is done with fakes, no environment variables are needed here.

     $ rspec